Hafthor/ShapeMaker/README.md

 to generate all possible targets.
 When extending a shape, we attempt to extend it within the bounds of the prior shape, but we also test extending the shape by growing its boundaries.
-To scale this, we will, when it looks like the hashset for a specific dimension will exceed the host's memory, shard by shape features that are rotationally indepenedent, such as the number of corners, edges, or faces set.
+To scale this, we will, when it looks like the hashset for a specific dimension will exceed the host's memory, shard by shape features that are rotationally independent, such as the number of corners, edges, or faces set.

 Note that this program writes out the shapes it finds as it goes.
-It is safe to terminate the program and run again to resume, although it will not have the correct time elapsed shown in that case.
+It is safe to terminate the program and run again to resume.